zacstewart/voici/views/docs.md

 Line items are attributes of invoices.
 They are for one billable "line" on an invoice.
 The total of the invoice equals the sum of each line's unit_price times quantity.

-To delete an existing line item from an invoice set the `_delete` parameter to true.
+To delete an existing line item from an invoice set the `_destroy` parameter to true.

 ## Schema
 - **description**